-FLEXCampus® students choosing to watch the recorded class session must watch the recording and post the participation activity by 6 p.m. the evening before the following class session.
+FLEXCampus® students choosing to watch the recorded class session must watch the recording and post the participation activity by the date and time prescribed in the syllabus.
 Late postings will not be accepted.
 Students should refer to the "Attendance" section in the DCC Catalog for more information.